StackMCP

 webmcpecommerceai-agentsweb-standard

 Your next customer might not have a browser window.
 AI agents are learning to shop on behalf of users -- researching products, comparing prices, and completing purchases.
-The question for store owners is whether your site speaks a language those agents understand, or whether they'll move on to a competitor that does.
+WebMCP is the emerging web standard that lets your storefront speak a language those agents understand.

-WebMCP is the emerging web standard that lets you answer that question.
 Published as a W3C Community Group report on February 10, 2026, WebMCP defines a structured way for websites to expose actions to AI agents.
 For ecommerce, that means product search, add-to-cart, and checkout become typed tool calls instead of fragile DOM scraping.
+Chrome 146 Canary has the first implementation, with stable browser support expected mid-to-late 2026.

 What WebMCP Means for Online Stores

-This is the same shift that happened with structured data and search engines.
-Stores that added JSON-LD schema markup got rich snippets in Google results.
+Product search returns clean JSON with prices, availability, and images.
+"Add to cart" is a typed function call, not a simulated button click.
+This is the same shift that happened with structured data and search engines -- stores that added JSON-LD schema got rich snippets.
 Stores that add WebMCP tools will get clean AI-agent interactions.

-The Declarative Approach: Annotating Your Existing Forms
+The Declarative Approach: Annotating Existing Forms

 <form toolname="search_products" tooldescription="Search the product catalog by keyword, category, or price range">